axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/menu.rst

             }
         ]

-The basic JSON structure of a custom menu items
+The basic JSON structure of a custom menu item

     ``index``: index of the menu item on the main menu.

     ``link``: link of the menu item.
-You can set a user-friendly request path or a process ID for Ivy process.
+You can set a user-friendly request path or a process ID for an Ivy process.

     ``label``: label of the menu item.